-The police have offices in all the driving schools and you can even take your eye test there.
+The police have offices in all the driving schools; you can also take your eye test there.

-If your ‘home’ licence is not considered valid by the authorities you will have to take a driving test.
+If your home country’s licence is not considered valid by the authorities you will have to take a driving test.

 For those applying for a driving licence for the first time, as well as those who have to take a test:

-- You will need four passport-size photos (with a white background), your Qatari ID, your eye test receipt, and a copy of your sponsor company ID, plus a letter of permission from your sponsor.
-This includes female applicants sponsored by their husbands and men sponsored by their wives.
-Please check the current requirements with your driving school upon application.
+• You will need: four passport-size photos (with a white background), your Qatari ID, your eye test receipt, and a copy of your sponsor company ID, plus a letter of permission from your sponsor.
+This includes female applicants sponsored by their husbands, and men sponsored by their wives.
+Check up to date requirements when applying at your driving school.

-- Complete an application form at a driving school (see contact details in Useful Numbers at the beginning of this section).
+• Complete an application form at a driving school (see Useful Numbers in this section).

-- If you are learning to drive for the first time, enrolling for a full driving course will cost in the region of QAR3,500.
+a full driving course will cost around QAR3,500.
 These courses include 50 hours of driving lessons and 10 of theory.

-- All who wish to get a licence must enrol themselves in either a half course or a full course.
+• All those who wish to get a licence must enrol themselves in either a half course or a full course.

 To get your driving licence, you will have to pass the following tests:

-- Theory test: The test is taken digitally and applicants need to score at least 18 out of 20.
-The test comprises 20 multiple-choice questions, many of which deal with traffic laws.
+Theory test: A digital test; applicants need at least 18 correct from the 20 multiple-choice questions, many of which deal with traffic laws.

-- L parking: The first test you do in the yard.
-Here you’ll make a right turn up the slope.
+L parking: The first test taken outside in the yard, with a right turn up the slope.

-- Box or perpendicular parking: The box parking is the second test done in the yard.
-It’s akin to parking in a regular parking lot.
+Box or perpendicular parking: The second test done in the yard, similar to parking in a regular lot.

-- Road test: If you pass your oral and parking tests, your examiner will take you out of the testing grounds on to the road to test your proficiency.
+Road test: If you pass your theory and parking tests, your examiner will take you out of the yard testing grounds onto the real road to test your proficiency.
 You may also be asked to do a hill-start before leaving the yard.
 In order to develop the highest standards of transparency and eliminate complaints from trainees who fail driving tests, smart cars have been introduced in some driving schools.

 Once you have passed your driving test, your driving licence will be issued while you wait.
-The licence will cost you QAR250 and is valid for five years.
+The licence fee for non-Qataris is QAR250 and is valid for five years.

-Please note that all transactions at the Traffic Department must be paid for using either a credit or debit card, or by using the Ministry of Interior eCASH card (see Living in Qatar in the Discovering Qatar section for information about eCASH cards).
+Note: All transactions at the Traffic Department must be paid for using a credit/debit card, or the Ministry of Interior eCASH card (see Living in Qatar in the Discovering Qatar section for information about eCASH cards).